callous4567/UoE-Projects/README.md

 The best of the best- the slickest of the slick!
 I'll admit, I'm getting there!

-- Computational Astrophysics course- has grid-hydrodynamic codes and some stuff for perfecetly replicating graphs from literature (this is the bit I am proud of- the effort with Matplotlib!)
+- Computational Astrophysics course- has grid-hydrodynamic codes and some stuff for perfectly replicating graphs from literature (this is the bit I am proud of- the effort with Matplotlib!)
 - SimAndVis has the "Modelling and Visualization" course.
 My best of all!
 Game of Life, SIRS, 2D Ising Model, XY Ising Model... the list goes on and on! **Has its own readme.**
 - master-streams, aka my MSc Thesis!
 The finest most refined bit of code.
 Tears to my eyes I swear.
 It also **has its own readme** which I recommend.